 These Post-Baccalaureate Programs are non-degree granting; however, students can combine it with a Master's Degree in Instructional Leadership with the addition of three extra courses.

 To view the handbook for the Post-Baccalaureate Programs click here.
 To view the programs of study which incorporate a Master's Degree click here.

 The advisor for early childhood post-bacc students is Dr. Dan Shelley.
-The advisor for secondary education post-bacc students is Dr. Shelly Haser, the chair of the Education Department.
+The advisor for secondary education post-bacc students is Dr. Richard Fuller, the chair of the Education Department.
 The program coordinators are listed here.